Allocamelus

 Allocamelus from Edward Topsell's The History of Four-footed Beasts and Serpents, 1658.
 The image was originally from a Dutch work published in 1558.
 Topsell believed that the creature was the offspring of a camel and mule.

 In heraldry, the Allocamelus (a.k.a.
 Ass-Camel) was the depiction of a mythical creature with the head of a donkey and the body of a camel.
-It was first used as a crest for the English Eastland Company, and later by the Russia Company.
+It was first used as a crest for the English Eastland Company because only people from this company have reported seeing it.
+Later the Russia Company adopted it.